AGE LIMIT: 16 Years

 After we drop off our souvenirs at our accommodations, we celebrate our final evening together in Cuba with a farewell dinner that features the best of Cuban dishes.
 Take a page from Hemingway’s book and sit down with a mojito or daiquiri Papa Hemingway style.

-- ACCOMMODATIONS: Casas Particulares or Havana Hotels
+- ACCOMMODATIONS: Casa Particulares or Hotels

 - MEALS INCLUDED: B,L,D